 This feature works well with the fast-draining type of soil used in bonsai gardening, and it allows excess moisture to flow freely from the pot.
 If you wish, you may cover these holes using a thin screen to prevent soil from coming out.
 A good screening can also discourage pests from getting into the container.
 These pots also have vertical sides that allow you to remove the specimen’s root mass easily for pruning, replanting and inspection, although other container shapes may also be useful.

 If you are not fond of using a traditional ceramic pot, you may opt for other types of container for your plant.
 For instance, there are multi-tree bonsai trees that may be made on top of a flat slab of large rock, and soil is usually mounted above its surface to make sure that the trees are planted within the elevated soil.

 There are also modern styles where bonsai artists fabricated slabs that look like rock by using raw materials such as glass-reinforced plastic or concrete.
 These surfaces are much lighter and may contain pockets for water drainage or additional soil.
 Although there are other types of unconventional containers to choose from, ceramic bonsai containers are preferred in formal displays or competitions.

-Bonsai trees presented in their mature state are housed in a pot shape, size or color that complement their structure and appearance.
+Bonsai trees presented in their mature state are housed in a pot shape, size or color that complements their structure and appearance.
 A suitable picture frame or scroll is also used as a background when these plants are displayed.
-Typically, containers that have sharp corners and straight sides are used for plants with formal styles while round or oval pots are preferred for trees with informal designs.
+Typically, containers that have sharp corners and straight sides are used for plants with formal styles, while round or oval pots are preferred for trees with informal designs.